iree-org/iree/docs/website/docs/community/blog/posts/mmt4d.md

 generation which was already well integrated and composed well with other features of the compiler.

-## Existing Matrix Multplication Code Generation
+## Existing Matrix Multiplication Code Generation

 Let us start by discussing IREE’s existing matmul code generation and highlight the issues that `mmt4d` aims to overcome.